+I know moms embrace the term “rainbow baby,” but this is why I won’t call my baby a rainbow baby.
 I’m due with my sixth baby any day now, but there are only three car seats fitted into our car.
 Three of our babies have died before we ever held them.
 Three of them never took a breath as we know it.

 This pregnancy has been fraught with difficulty for me.
 Sometimes I think I’ve handled it well; other times I’ve seriously doubted my maturity and my capacity to handle stress.
 Physically, I’ve had pain all the way through.
 Emotionally, I’ve had anxiety all the way through.
 Spiritually, I’ve had questions all the way through.
 Mentally, I’ve had battles within my own head all the way through.